What is colonoscopy?

 - You may experience diarrhea or loose stools during the bowel preparation process.
 This is normal and is a sign that the bowel preparation is working.

-- It is important to follow all of the instructions provided by your healthcare provider for the bowel preparation process to ensure that your colon is properly cleaned out before the procedure.
+- Follow all of the instructions provided by your gastroenterologist for the bowel preparation process to ensure that your colon is properly cleaned out before the procedure.

-- On the day of the colonoscopy, you will need to avoid eating or drinking anything for a period of time before the procedure, as directed by your healthcare provider.
+- On the day of the colonoscopy, you will need to avoid eating or drinking anything for a period of time before the procedure, as directed by your gastroenterologist.

 What diet should I follow before a colonoscopy?